Saudi reforms detour through Vienna faith center

 Saudi Arabia has footed the start-up bills - about 15 million euros for the Sturany Palace building, the former library for Vienna University's theology faculty, and 10-15 million euros annually for the first three years.

-But the centre will have to finance itself after that.
+But the center will have to finance itself after that.
 Although bin Muaammar is a Saudi, there is no statute saying the secretary general must be from the kingdom.

 INITIAL PLANS, FURTHER POTENTIAL